AndreaPasqualini/numerical_methods_macroeconomics/class_notebooks/README.md

    Who am I to choose the IDE for you?

 None of these points _alone_ justifies my decision to move to Jupyter Notebooks.
-However, all of them combined conviced me.
+However, all of them combined convinced me.